drewkett/incrbtrfs/README.md

 This is a btrfs snapshotting tool which is able to backup to another volume using btrfs send/receive.
-It runs with a simple configuration file (parsed by ConfigParser in the python std lib) with the following format
+It is intended to be run using a cron job with a simple configuration file (parsed by ConfigParser in the python std lib) with the following format

 ```INI
 [DEFAULT]